-Beekeepers look after beehives in apiaries that produce honey, wax, pollen and other products.
-Beekeepers also offer pollination services to horticultural and seed crop producers.
+Beekeepers look after beehives in apiaries that produce honey, wax, pollen and other bee products.
+They may also offer pollination services to horticultural and seed crop producers.

-Beekeepers with one to three years’ experience usually earn
+Beekeepers with up to four years’ experience usually earn

-Earnings for owner-operator beekeepers depend on the number of hives they manage, and their income from pollination services and honey production.
-A good beekeeper can manage up to 500 hives with limited assistance.
+Earnings for owner-operator beekeepers depend on the number of hives they manage and their income from pollination services and honey production.

 What you will do